 - Fishing village trips are also available, as are excursions to a local school.

-- If you are travelling with young children, Mihingo supplies special bush courses for the youngsters, encouraging them to interact with nature and discover all sorts of exciting things about the wildlife of the national park and surrounds.
+- If you are traveling with young children, Mihingo supplies special bush courses for the youngsters, encouraging them to interact with nature and discover all sorts of exciting things about the wildlife of the national park and surrounds.

 Further activities are available at the lodge.
 There are regular yoga events and back-of-house tours.
 The site is often visited by bushbabies, who tend to turn up most nights on a platform below the bar.
 They have become accustomed to human company, and it is great fun to watch them eating and at play.
 This is just one of many highlights to a stay at Mihingo.